mini-software/MiniExcel/docs/README.md

 ---

 ### 1.25.0
+- [New] Support SharingStrings disk cache (when this file size >= 5 MB), it can reduce reading 2GB SharingStrings only needs 1~13 MB memory #117
 - [New] SaveAs support overwriteFile parameter for enable/unable overwriting exist file #307
 - [Bug] SaveAs by datareader, sometime it will add one more autoFilter column #352